Earn Your Master of Dispute Resolution (MDR) Online from Pepperdine Caruso Law

 On-Campus MDR Program

 Pepperdine Caruso School of Law’s online Master of Dispute Resolution program offers multiple start dates throughout the year.
 Students who apply by the priority deadline for their intended cohort will be granted an application fee waiver and receive an earlier decision, allowing them to register for classes sooner.
-Priority deadline applicants should contact an admissions counselor to receive the waiver before submitting an application.
+Priority deadline applicants should contact an admissions counselor at 844-707-9208 or email@example.com to receive the waiver before submitting an application.

 A bachelor’s degree is required for admission.
 Pepperdine Caruso School of Law does not require GMAT, GRE, or LSAT scores.